* New meeting of EU governments may be required for decisive action

-Speaking in parliament on Monday, Dutch Prime Minister Mark Rutte said the EU would impose further sanctions on Russia if it were proved that Russia was directly or indirectly responsible for bringing the plane down.
+Speaking in parliament on Monday, Dutch Prime Minister Mark Rutte said the EU would impose further sanctions on Russia if it were proved that Russia had been directly or indirectly responsible for bringing the plane down.

-On Monday, EU diplomats made clear sectoral sanctions would still be extremely difficult for some of Europe's poorer nations.
+EU diplomats made clear sectoral sanctions would be extremely difficult for many EU nations.
 They are especially nervous about the energy sector, central to the Russian economy, but also to the European Union.

 EU nations rely on Russia for about 30 percent of their gas demand and have intertwined interests based on decades of energy reliance.
-According to U.N. data, excluding Russian gas exports - around $60 billion a year - the Netherlands was Russia's biggest export destination last year, mostly oil and metals.
+According to U.N. data, excluding Russian pipeline gas exports to the EU - around $60 billion a year - the Netherlands was the biggest destination for Russian exports last year, mostly of oil and metals.

 "Energy sanctions would most likely derail the fragile European recovery in general and could even lead to a complete economic collapse in certain member states," one diplomat said.
 "I don't see how collective economic suicide serves us or the Ukrainians."

 While some member states, such as Britain, do not rely on Russian gas, others are 100 percent dependent on Russia, having no other suppliers.
 In volume terms, Germany and Italy have the biggest exposure.